CKPG-TV

-CKPG-TV (analogue channel 2) is a television station in Prince George, British Columbia, Canada, affiliated with Citytv.
-The station is owned by the Jim Pattison Broadcast Group, and maintains studios on 3rd Avenue (near Winnipeg Street) in Prince George; its transmitter is located atop Pilot Mountain.
+CKPG-TV (analog channel 2) is a television station in Prince George, British Columbia, Canada, affiliated with Citytv.
+The station is owned by Pattison Media, and maintains studios on 3rd Avenue (near Winnipeg Street) in Prince George; its transmitter is located atop Pilot Mountain.

 CKPG also operates rebroadcasters in Hixon (CKPG-TV-1, channel 10), Mackenzie (CKPG-TV-4, channel 6), and Quesnel (CKPG-TV-5, channel 13).

 History

 The station first signed on the air on August 20, 1961, originally operated as a CBC affiliate.
 It was founded by the owner of local radio station CKPG (1230 AM, now CKDV-FM on 99.3 FM), broadcasting at a transmitter power output of 8,300 watts.
 The station's president and general manager, Bob Harkins, was one of the first people to appear on-air.
 In 1965, the station signed on a rebroadcaster in Quesnel on VHF channel 13.
 In April 1969, both the radio and television stations were purchased by Vancouver-based Q Broadcasting Ltd., owners of CHQM in Vancouver.

 On December 12, 1970, Brian "Spinner" Spencer, a rookie hockey player for the Toronto Maple Leafs from Fort St. James, was called up to play with the Leafs in what would be his first NHL game on television.
 He called back home to his father, Roy Spencer, to tell him to watch the game that night on Hockey Night in Canada.
 Spencer was to be interviewed between periods during the game.
 However, CKPG-TV instead aired a game between the Vancouver Canucks and the California Golden Seals in place of the Maple Leafs-Chicago Black Hawks matchup.
 Infuriated, Roy Spencer drove 135 km to CKPG-TV's Prince George studios and ordered the technicians at gunpoint to broadcast the Maple Leafs game instead.
 The station complied, but as Roy Spencer left the station, he was confronted by RCMP officers.
 After a brief stand-off, Roy Spencer was shot and killed.
 The event was later depicted in the 1993 Atom Egoyan-directed made-for-TV movie Gross Misconduct.

 In 1973, Gord Leighton was appointed general manager of CKPG-TV and CKPG radio.
 By 1985, the station had operated six rebroadcasting stations, including three that were owned by the CBC, operating in Hixon, Mackenzie, Quesnel, Vanderhoof, Fort Fraser and Fort St. James.
 On November 2, 1986, Harkins was awarded the Jeanne Clarke Memorial Local History Award for his contributions to local history and the community.
 He also served two terms as an alderman, and was involved with the station's operations until he accepted a position at rival radio station CJCI (97.3 FM).
 Harkins would return to CKPG-TV in the early 1990s, being seen regularly on the programme Community Close-up, on news segments Harkins Comment and Harkins History, and on a station-produced video, Portraits: Bob Harkins.